lyydikoi/Omaloma/README.md

 * Main view shows statistics about earned-, planned-, spent and remaining holidays.
 * User can view and add new absences of different type (holidays, sick leaves etc.)
 * Application calculates how many holidays employee has earned in the current year/ month already.
-* User can check information about public holidays, additional Wikipedia information abaut those days.
+* User can check information about public holidays, additional Wikipedia information about those days.

 ## Architecture, language, DI etc... ##
 * This App is written in Kotlin.